 Admission and Registration

-Official admission to graduate study at the university is contingent upon review of an applicant’s record; receipt of official final undergraduate transcript showing degree(s) awarded; receipt of official final transcripts of all attended institutions; an affirmative recommendation by the prospective department, group, or school; and action by the Office of Graduate Studies.
-The dean of Graduate Studies or the prospective major department, group, or school may deny admission if an applicant’s scholastic record is undistinguished, if the preparation is judged inadequate as a foundation for advanced work, or in the event that no further students can be accommodated for a given quarter.
-Only the official Certificate of Admission from the dean of Graduate Studies constitutes formal approval of admission to a graduate program at UC San Diego.
+Official admission to graduate study at the university is contingent upon review of an applicant’s record; receipt of official final undergraduate transcript showing degree(s) awarded; receipt of official final transcripts of all attended institutions; an affirmative recommendation by the prospective department, group, or school; and action by the Graduate Division.
+The dean of the Graduate Division or the prospective major department, group, or school may deny admission if an applicant’s scholastic record is undistinguished, if the preparation is judged inadequate as a foundation for advanced work, or in the event that no further students can be accommodated for a given quarter.
+Only the official Certificate of Admission from the dean of the Graduate Division constitutes formal approval of admission to a graduate program at UC San Diego.

 Admission to graduate standing does not constitute registration for classes.
 A student is not officially registered for classes until the entire registration procedure is completed each quarter.
 Information and all necessary registration materials will be available at department offices approximately two weeks before the opening of the quarter.
 (See Academic and Administrative Calendar.)